dmytrokly/referral-app/README.md

 # Referral Code & Voucher Sharing App

 A simple web application to discover, submit, and manage referral codes and discount vouchers.
-Built with Next.js and Supabase, designed to be mobile-friendly and easy to maintain.
+Built with Next.js and Supabase, it is designed to be mobile-friendly and easy to maintain.

 ## What I Learned